Telstra scores IBM SoftLayer deal

 Furthermore, this move demonstrates another key milestone in Telstra’s global cloud strategy, he says.

-“Telstra customers will be able to access IBM’s hourly and monthly compute services on the SoftLayer platform, a network of virtual data centres and global points-of-presence (PoPs), all of which are increasingly important as enterprises look to run their applications on the cloud.
+“Telstra customers will be able to access IBM’s hourly and monthly compute services on the SoftLayer platform, a network of virtual data centers and global points-of-presence (PoPs), all of which are increasingly important as enterprises look to run their applications on the cloud.

 “SoftLayer is a platform that lets businesses quickly migrate, build, test, and deploy their applications and innovations,” he says.